RomanMski/market-microstructure-backtests/README.md

 - fixed TP/SL
 - protected flexible TP
 - unprotected flexible TP
-- time-based exit
+- time based exit

-This matters because high-frequency strategies can look good if the backtest is too generous.
+This matters because high frequency strategies can look good if the backtest is too generous.
 I wanted to check whether the idea still worked after making the simulation more realistic.

 ---

 ## Event Filtering

-A later part of the project uses an event-filtering approach.
+A later part of the project uses an event filtering approach.

 The basic idea: